AquaticInformatics/aquarius-one-sdk/docs/source/concepts/library.rst

 Quantity Types
 -----

 Physical quantities are those quantities that can be measured.
 Basically, there are two types of physical quantities (Base quantities or fundamental quantities) and (Derived quantities).
 These are quantities that are used to describe the laws of physics.

-Physical quantities may be divided into six categories.
+Physical quantities may be divided into seven categories.
+- Mass
+- Length
+- Time
+- Temperature
+- Electric current
+- Luminous intensity
+- Amount of substance

+ONE Platform does not differentiate between fundamental and derived quantities.
+Each quantity type is assigned a GUID for universal use.

 Units
 -----